The number of hours that pupils spend in the classroom varies widely across developed nations, statistics reveal.

 In England, pupils are expected to spend 7,258 hours in class between the ages of 7 and 14, according to figures released by the Organisation for Economic Cooperation and Development (OECD).
 The average across all 34 surveyed countries was 6,862 hours.

 But the OECD points out that in some of the countries that have a higher number of hours, education is compulsory for fewer years.
-In Chile, at least 90 per cent of the population is enrolled in full-time education only between the ages of 6 and 15.
-In Finland, at least 90 per cent is enrolled between the ages of 6 and 18.
+In Chile, at least 90 per cent of the population are enrolled in full-time education only between the ages of 6 and 15.
+In Finland, at least 90 per cent are enrolled between the ages of 6 and 18.

 Number of hours spent in the classroom between the ages of 7 and 14

 OECD average teaching time for pupils aged 7-8

 OECD average teaching time for pupils aged 9-11

 OECD average teaching time for pupils aged 12-14